thomyphan/thomyphan.github.io/_research/emergence.md

 <img src="https://thomyphan.github.io/images/research/domain_harvest.png" style="float:right; width:200pt;padding-left:10px;"  alt="Harvest Domain"/>

 Common resources can lead to competitive behavior in self-interested MAS, where agents learn to greedily deplete resources without leaving any chance for regeneration.
-Such behavior is typicaly not desirable for real-world applications like autonomous driving or network communication, where limited resources should be used in a sustainable way.
+Such behavior known as tradegy of the commons is not desirable for real-world applications like autonomous driving or network communication, where limited resources should be used in a sustainable way.

 We study environment factors of existing domains, e.g., the predator-prey domain mentioned above, that are needed to enable the emergence of sustainable behavior in self-interested MAS [1].
 We also evaluate the effect of the number of agents on emergent sustainability [2].